dianaseung/cse-ticket-csv-parse/README.md

 ## Next Steps

 - Inquire into auto-generated CSV export
+- Consider best practice for importing new CSV to update ticket spreadsheet without overriding existing values I'd like to preserve
 - (GET API for ZenDesk is not available) - not a viable solution